softwaresalt/.salt/AzureDevOps/AzDO.Guidelines.SprintRetrospectives.md

 Example: Let others on the team facilitate the review.

 ### Language: Safety Blanket (6)
-If an issue is sensitive enough, saying, "I’m concerned about this issue" (even anonymously) can feel risky.
+If an issue is sensitive enough, saying, "Iâ€™m concerned about this issue" (even anonymously) can feel risky.

 Therefore: Wrap the concern in a "safety blanket": instead of "What concerns do you have?," ask "What concerns do you think people on your team have?" or even, "What concerns do you think people on a similar project might have?"